Astrovirology

-Astrovirology is an emerging subdiscipline of astrobiology which aims to understand what role viruses played in the origin and evolution of life on Earth as well as the potential for viruses beyond Earth.
+Astrovirology is an emerging subdiscipline of astrobiology which aims to understand the potential role viruses played in the origin and evolution of life on Earth as well as other planets.
+While most research on extraterrestrial life has focused on the discovery of microbes, recent research has suggested that viral-like beings should be the main focus.
+The term "astrovirology" was coined in 2013 by Dale Warren Griffin, who highlighted the potential importance of viruses in space exploration.
+Given their ability to infect nearly every form of life and adapt to a range of environmental conditions, viruses may offer insight into extraterrestrial life.

 Viruses and early life on Earth

 Viruses drive evolution

 Viruses are a major driving force in evolution; the arms race between viruses and their host, or the Red Queen hypothesis, causes strong evolutionary pressures in both the host and viruses.
 The host evolves to evade and destroy viruses, while the virus evolves mechanisms to continue infecting the host.
 Evolution is also influenced by viral horizontal gene transfer.
 Viral genes can be inserted into the host genome (ex.
 Retroviruses) and sometimes these genes are evolutionarily favorable.
 One common example of beneficial horizontal gene transfer in humans is the gene for syncytin, which came from ancient viruses and is important in placenta development.

 Viruses influence major evolutionary events

 Though unproven, some virologists posit that viruses may have played an important role in major evolutionary events, including the emergence of a DNA genome from an RNA world, divergence from LUCA to the three domains of life, archaea, bacteria, and eukarya, and development of multicellularity.
 Emergence of a DNA genome and divergence from LUCA may have been aided by horizontal gene transfer of polymerases and other gene-editing enzymes from viruses.
 Meanwhile, viral selection pressures could have also aided divergence from LUCA to defend against different viruses, while multicellularity provides greater cell population protection from viruses.